States around the country — 29 of them, plus Washington DC — have legalized medical marijuana.

 While there are a number of factors behind the current opioid epidemic, many experts agree that the use of opioid painkillers to treat chronic pain has played a major role.
 It’s very risky to take powerful drugs that have a high risk of causing overdose and high addiction rates.
 Marijuana, which can also treat chronic pain, is far less risky.

-Several studies have shown that states that allow medical marijuana have fewer opioid deaths.
+Several studies have showed that states that allow medical marijuana have fewer opioid deaths.
 This effect seems to grow over time, with states who pass these laws seeing a “20% lower rate of opioid deaths in the laws’ first year, 24% in the third, and 33% in the sixth,” according to Stat News.

 It’s hard to say that deaths went down because of medical marijuana legalization and not other reasons.
 But because the effect seems to get stronger the longer marijuana remains legal, researchers think marijuana is a likely cause of the decline in opioid deaths.